conradakunga/Blog/_posts/2026-02-23-controlling-ldap-ldaps-certificate-validation-in-c-net.md

 This may sometimes present problems, as the client needs to trust the server's SSL certificate in order for the connection to be securely established.

 1. The certificate may have **expired**
-2. The client does not trust the server certificate, as it may be from a different network or environment, or it has not been imported.
+2. The client does not trust the server certificate, as it may be from a different network or environment, or it may not have been imported.

 In such cases, you might need to override the validation process in your code.

 This hinges on the [LdapConnection](https://learn.microsoft.com/en-us/dotnet/api/system.directoryservices.protocols.ldapconnection?view=net-10.0-pp) object.

-The code looks like this for LDAPS:
+The code looks like this for `LDAPS`:

 ```c#
 var connection = new LdapConnection(identifier)